SofiaEngvall/ObsidianPublic/Tools n Info/09 - Windows Exploration/- start here (windows).md

 		ps: `Get-NetTCPConnection`
 	whatever

+whoami /all

+net user - list local users
+net user username
+net user administrator
+net localgroup
+net localgroup administrators

+ipconfig /all
+dns might be domain server

+arp -a
+are there other computer but us and the dns?

+route print

+netstat -ano
+what are we listening on, did we see all in nmap

+--

+manual password hunting
+`findstr /ai password *.txt *.ini *.config*` does a recursive search in files also search for uid, pwd and auth

+av & fw
+`sc` - service controll
+`sc query windefend`
+`sc queryex type=service`
+netsh advfirewall firewall dump netsh firewall show state netsh firewall show config

+wmic
+	`wmic qfe` quick fix engineering - list hotfixes/patches `wmic logicaldisc` - list drives

 Remember
 `dir /a` Displays hidden and system files as well.
 `dir /s` Displays files in the current directory and all subdirectories.